Blending the jungle and the coast, with a hefty slice of ruins thrown in, Tulum is a popular destination on the Mayan Riviera.

 Boutique hotels often have local art and furniture and each room is designed with a different theme.
 They also have lovely amenities, such as fluffy queen or king beds, roof terraces, and private jacuzzis or tubs in your room.

-Boutique hotel rooms are usually aimed towards smaller groups.
+Boutique hotel rooms are usually aimed toward smaller groups.
 They’re often quite romantic so they’d ideally suit a couple!
 A solo traveller with a bit of cash to spare will also love a few nights in such a comfy environment.

 Whether you’re travelling as part of a large group or you just want a luxury experience, check out villas in Tulum.
 These delightful properties are mostly situated just outside the centre of the town, giving you the chance to soak up the peace and tranquility of the jungle or the beach.